Legal residence in the Grand Duchy is governed by these two categories:

 Citizens of several non-EU countries can also enter Luxembourg without a visa.
 The full list of countries that do not require the visa is available on the website of the Luxembourg Government.

-If the visa is required, you must apply for it and obtain it before entering Luxembourg.
+If the visa is required, you must apply for it and obtain it entering Luxembourg.
 The documents required to obtain the visa depend on the type of family member.

 It is suitable for the following purposes of travel:

-This visa can be obtained by:
+This type of Luxembourg visa can be obtained by:

 The process is broadly divided into four stages.